-N2 NH4+Nitrogen fixation is the process wherein N2 is converted to ammonium, essential because it is the only way that organisms can attain nitrogen directly from the atmosphere.
-Certain bacteria, for example those among the genusRhizobium, are the only organisms that fix nitrogen through metabolic processes.
-Nitrogen fixing bacteria often form symbiotic relationships with host plants.
-This symbiosis is well-known to occur in the legume family of plants (e.g. beans, peas, and clover).
-In this relationship, nitrogen fixing bacteria inhabit legume root nodules (Figure 2) and receive carbohydrates and a favorable environment from their host plant in exchange for some of the nitrogen they fix.
-There are also nitrogen fixing bacteria that exist without plant hosts, known as free-living nitrogen fixers.
-In aquatic environments, blue-green algae (really a bacteria called cyanobacteria) is an important free-living nitrogen fixer.
+Nitrogen fixation is the process wherein N2 is converted to ammonium, or NH4+.
+This is the only way that organisms can attain nitrogen directly from the atmosphere; the few that can do this are called nitrogen-fixing organisms.
+Certain bacteria, including those among the genus Rhizobium, are able to fix nitrogen (or convert it to ammonium) through metabolic processes, analogous to the way mammals convert oxygen to CO2 when they breathe.
+Nitrogen-fixing bacteria often form symbiotic relationships with host plants.
+This symbiosis is well-known to occur in the legume family of plants (e.g., beans, peas, and clover).
+In this relationship, nitrogen-fixing bacteria inhabit legume root nodules (Figure 2) and receive carbohydrates and a favorable environment from their host plant in exchange for some of the nitrogen they fix.
+There are also nitrogen-fixing bacteria that exist without plant hosts, known as free-living nitrogen fixers.
+In aquatic environments, blue-green algae (really a bacteria called cyanobacteria) are an important free-living nitrogen fixer.

 Within the last century, humans have become as important a source of fixed nitrogen as all natural sources combined.
-Burning fossil fuels, using synthetic nitrogen fertilizers, and cultivation of legumes all fix nitrogen.
+Burning fossil fuels, using synthetic nitrogen fertilizers, and cultivating legumes all fix nitrogen.
 Through these activities, humans have more than doubled the amount of fixed nitrogen that is pumped into the biosphere every year (Figure 3), the consequences of which are discussed below.

 NH4+ → Organic N

 Organic N → NH4+

 After nitrogen is incorporated into organic matter, it is often converted back into inorganic nitrogen by a process called nitrogen mineralization, otherwise known as decay.
 When organisms die, decomposers (such as bacteria and fungi) consume the organic matter and lead to the process of decomposition.
 During this process, a significant amount of the nitrogen contained within the dead organism is converted to ammonium.
 Once in the form of ammonium, nitrogen is available for use by plants or for further transformation into nitrate (NO3-) through the process called nitrification.

+Some of the ammonium produced by decomposition is converted to nitrate (NO3-) via a process called nitrification.
+The bacteria that carry out this reaction gain energy from it.
+Nitrification requires the presence of oxygen, so nitrification can happen only in oxygen-rich environments like circulating or flowing waters and the surface layers of soils and sediments.
 The process of nitrification has some important consequences.
-Ammonium ions are positively charged and therefore stick (are sorbed) to negatively charged clay particles and soil organic matter.
+Ammonium ions (NH4+) are positively charged and therefore stick (are sorbed) to negatively charged clay particles and soil organic matter.
 The positive charge prevents ammonium nitrogen from being washed out of the soil (or leached) by rainfall.
-In contrast, the negatively charged nitrate ion is not held by soil particles and so can be washed down the soil profile, leading to decreased soil fertility and nitrate enrichment of downstream surface and groundwaters.
+In contrast, the negatively charged nitrate ion is not held by soil particles and so can be washed out of the soil, leading to decreased soil fertility and nitrate enrichment of downstream surface and groundwater.

 NO3- → N2+ N2O